DennisVargas/fcc-product-landing/readme.md

 # The-Garlic-Bull

-## A web page for a fictitoius public house called, "The Garlic Bull"
+## A web page for a fictional public house

-### Created as part of the Free Code Camp "Front End Development" curriculum